zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/eks/eks_mssql_mi/_index.md

       * Create the Azure Data Studio desktop shortcut
       * Open another Powershell session which will execute a command to watch the deployed Azure Arc Data Controller Kubernetes pods
       * Deploy the Arc Data Controller using the *TF_VAR* variables values
+      * Deploy the MSSQL managed instance onto the data controller
       * Unregister the logon script Windows schedule task so it will not run after first login

 ## Deployment